uc-cdis/pidgin/README.md

 A core metadata service

+**DEPRECATED: The Pidgin functionality is now available in the [Peregrine service](https://github.com/uc-cdis/peregrine), versions 3.2.0/2023.04 or newer.
+It is now unnecessary to deploy the Pidgin service.**

 ## Concept

 Pidgin is a lightweight API on top of [Peregrine](https://github.com/uc-cdis/peregrine).
 It takes a file's GUID as input, queries Peregrine for information about this file and returns an abstract of the file to the user.